TheFixerDevelopment/SkyblockPE/README.md

 You are free to contribute to this project, any kind of help is accepted.
 ### Where I can download it?
 You can download the BETA version of this plugin [Here](https://github.com/TheFixerDevelopment/SkyblockPE/archive/Testing.zip)(FOR BETA USERS ONLY)
+However, since v1.0.0 has been released, you can install this plugin on the releases tab on github.
+(Link coming soon.)
+For now, please check releases tab.